jackyzha0/quartz/content/VCS-Documentation/server-install/Postgres + docker compose setup.md

 ```

 ## Configure env.sh to use postgres
-add the `-Ddatabase.type=postgres` to the `OTHER_JVM_OPTIONS` variable to use postgres as a database.
+Add the `-Ddatabase.type=postgres` to the `OTHER_JVM_OPTIONS` variable to use postgres as a database.
+Set the connection parameters for connecting to postgres as environment variables.

+> [!note]
 > `OTHER_JVM_OPTIONS` is not an environment variable.
 It is only read by `startvcs.sh`

-also configure the following connection parameters.

->The `export` denotes that it is an environment variable
+> The `export` denotes that it is an environment variable

 ```shell
 OTHER_JVM_OPTS="-Ddatabase.type=postgres <other-vm-args>"
 #  datasource config postgres